 Leaders who are successful have the right energy, motivation and attitude, Brock said.

-"motivating, positive, upbeat -- they actually love what they do, and
+When describing the right attitude, she said, someone who is "motivating, positive, upbeat -- they actually love what they do, and they make you want to come to work each day."

 3. Good communication skills